 But so many of us get too excited late at night and forget about the next morning and we make the same mistake over and over again.
 Then we become irritable and emotional (because we are not machines, are we?).
 And that makes things even worse.
 When we are finally in bed, we cannot sleep.
 Or we just fall asleep when the noise from the street or next door neighbour wakes us up.
 We become more angry and frustrated.
 To make things worse we start taking sleeping pills.

 Then there is, depending what type of work we do, damage done to our joints and muscles, eyes, ears, lungs, skin etc. In most cases, it is due to overuse of certain joints and muscles, eyes, or brain.
 In other cases, it is from being exposed to constant noise, electromagnetic radiation, or harmful substances.
 Then there are those professions where you sit or stand all day, or are stressed all day.
-Some people work night shifts - or even worse: alternating day and night shifts.
+Some people work night shifts - or even worse: alternating shifts at night and day.
 But even that can be better than changing seasons and time zones all the time as some people do.
 All of it leading to - can you guess?
 Losing touch with our bodies.

 And so, day after day, year after year, all sorts of vicious circles establish in our body and we just don’t know what our body really needs.
 Especially if we are addicted to cigarettes, alcohol, drugs where we think it needs all this rubbish (because the feeling is so strong but false, it just makes us feel it needs it).

 Putting yourself back in touch with your own body can start with daily practicing of Qigong.
 Very quickly you will be able to hear your body again.
 Once it starts to talk to you it should be listened to as any attempt to ignore it again, will cause all your problems to come flooding back.